 Scary haunted places in California include some highly unusual locations, such as amusement park rides, schools, cemeteries and museums.
-You can visit many of these places yourself to try and catch a glimpse of a spirit or hear ghostly sounds.
+You can visit many of these places yourself to try to catch a glimpse of a spirit or hear ghostly sounds.

-Northern California is strikingly different than the Southern part of the state.
+Northern California is strikingly different from the Southern part of the state.
 It's a much more natural setting where you can find cattle ranches and vineyards throughout, like the famous Napa Valley.
 The quiet country roads and isolated highways, such as U.S. 101, provide visitors a taste of towering forests and rolling hills.
 Northern California is a natural cathedral where thousands of visitors come to relax and escape from life, and apparently many ghosts do as well.

 Battery Point Lighthouse

 Coastal Living rated the Battery Point Lighthouse it's 7th most haunted lighthouse in the country.
 The Battery Point Lighthouse sits on the northern tip of California in Crescent City.
 It was first built in 1856 at the height of the local logging boom when San Francisco was rapidly growing.
 The station's first keeper was Theophilus Magruder from 1856 through 1875.
 In 1875, Captain John Jeffrey and his wife took over duties at the lighthouse and lived there for 39 years.
 While they suffered through a number of storms and difficulties to be expected when living off of the mainland, as far as anyone knows, no one ever died at the lighthouse.
-The lighthouse was decommissioned by the U.S. Coast Guard in 1965, and visitors today report that it is haunted by several ghosts.
+The lighthouse was decommissioned by the U.S. Coast Guard in 1965, and visitors today report it is haunted by several ghosts.
 Guests who tour the lighthouse report being touched by an unseen presence and have witnessed objects moving, as well as the sound of large boots walking up and down the lighthouse stairs.

 The USS Hornet